ShaunCurtis/Blazr.OnAfterRender/readme.md

 Why?

-The answer to almost all questions is: "Fix your normal lifecycle logic".
-That said, there are some fundimental issues on timing that may still catch you out.
+The answer to almost all questions on the subject is: "Fix your normal lifecycle logic".
+That said, there are some fundimental timing issues that may still catch you out.
 I'll explain why.

 ## Repository